PAYROLL

 An emergency tax code is used by your employer if your correct tax code is not available.
 This may happen when you start a new job, or if you are formerly self-employed.

 An emergency tax code assumes you are entitled to the basic allowance of £12,570, but while using an emergency tax code, you will pay tax on all income above the basic allowance.
-This is on a weekly or monthly basis and is not cumulative.
+This is not on a cumulative basis.
 That means that if you are entitled to any other allowances or relief, you may not receive it until you are given the correct tax code by the tax office.

 HM Revenue & Customs should automatically rectify the issue in due course, and automatically update your payments.
 However, it may mean that your payslip looks a little different for a month or two.
 If you are on an emergency tax code, your payslip will show: